pink-baja-fairy-duster-flower-3

 The Flower of the Baja Fairy Duster

-The foliage resembles a fern-like leaf and will stay green throughout the winter seasons.
+The foliage resembles a fern-like leaf and will stay green throughout the winter season.
 The odd thing about the flower is that it will bloom in late winter and early spring.
 A good plant for late winter color.
 It will also bloom again in mid-fall.
-The flower is pink or red fluffy spiky bloom resembling a hand duster, thus its name.
+The flower is pink or red, fluffy, spiky bloom resembling a hand duster, thus its name.
 It does produce seed pods that will burst when they are ripe.

 Problems with the Calliandra californica

-It is almost a low maintenance plant that is drought-tolerant.
+It is almost a low-maintenance plant that is drought-tolerant.
 It is not susceptible to insects or diseases.
 It can develop root rot if it receives too much water.
 I would water by hand the first year after initial planting.
-Good deep watering about once per week during the mid-summer is good.
-Fertilize with an all-purpose fertilizer a 20-20-20 analysis will work but only once or twice during the spring season.
+Good deep watering about once per week during mid-summer is good.
+Fertilize with an all-purpose fertilizer a 20-20-20 analysis will work, but only once or twice during the spring season.

 Baja fairy duster plant